melezhik/Sparrow6/documentation/development.md

 one needs to be cautious when using single element `args` array:

     # Results in `foo bar` command line parameters
-    # Iterator will "flatten" args array into 'foo', 'bar'
+    # Iterator will "flatten" args array into [ 'foo', 'bar' ] array

     args => [
       ['foo', 'bar']